 E85 fuel can be used only in flex-fuel vehicles.
-Do not add E85 fuel to a aasoline-engine vehicle.
+Do not add E85 fuel to a gasoline-engine vehicle.

-Failure a gasoline-engine vehicle with E85 will have a negative impact on starting and driving performance and will cause damage to the fuel system components.
+Filling a gasoline-engine vehicle with E85 fuel will have a negative impact on starting and driving performance and will cause damage to the fuel system components.